50 Life Goals Examples For a Long, Happy, and Successful Life

 Getting started on your personal life goals is as easy as writing them down.

-To start, you can simply choose a few life goals you liked on this list.
+To start, you can choose a few life goals examples you liked on this list.

-And to make sure you don’t get overwhelmed, try to set just a few life goals at first.
+To make sure you don’t get overwhelmed, try to set just one or a few life goals at first.

-After you have done writing your life goals, you need to create an action plan.
+After writing your life goals, create an action plan.

 This plan should include measurable steps and achievements on the way to accomplishing every goal.